Home

 • For many are called, but few are chosen."

-Many of the kingdom were called or bidden to the wedding, but what happened?
+Many of the King's Kingdom were originally called or bidden to the wedding, but what happened?
 They lacked the commitment, reverence and fear of God that characterizes true Spirit filled believers.
-As a result, few of Old Covenant Israel were actually saved.
-Clearly, though they were part of the external Covenant people representation, they were cut off from that Covenant because they weren't chosen eternally from the foundation of the world.
-And even after, we see those who came to the wedding without a wedding garment (without being clothed in the righteousness of Christ where they were truly saved) were cast out because of it.
-That again is the external Covenant congregation principle.
+As a result, most were judged of God and few of Old Covenant Israel were actually saved.
+Clearly, though they were part of the external Covenant people representation, they were cut off from that Covenant because they weren't chosen.
+And even after, we see one who came to the wedding of the Son without a wedding garment (without being clothed in the righteousness of Christ where he was truly saved) and he was cast out because of it.
+That again is this external Covenant Kingdom principle.
 It is the congregational relationship where they were called, but were not truly chosen or saved.
-They were children of the Covenant, but external or visible children only.
+They were children of the Covenant, it pertained to them, but they were external or visible children only and were not worthy in Christ.

 Romans 9:3-4